Bachelor of Social Work (BSW)

 - Evaluate practice with individuals; families; groups; organizations; and communities.

 * The above 9 program outcomes reflect the 9 educational policy standards identified by CSWE for 2015.
-The program regularly evaluates and publishes data on outcomes that include the dimensions of “knowledge, values, skills, and affective processes,” in addition to practice behaviors needed.
+The social work program regularly evaluates and publishes data on outcomes that include the dimensions of “knowledge, values, skills, and affective processes,” in addition to practice behaviors needed to satisfy the standards of an accredited social work program.
 (2015, CSWE Educational Policy and Accreditation Standards).

 Acceptance to the BSW Program and Upper-Level Courses

-Full acceptance to the SAC Social Work Program requires completion of the following:
+Full acceptance to the SAC Social Work Program requires the completion of the following:

 - BSW application and a cumulative GPA of 2.75 (on 4.0 scale).